 Since our understanding of the literature suggests that the action-effect is robust, we expected the effect size of the action-effect to be g = 0.5, 95% CI [0.20, 0.80].
 We aimed to detect the lower confidence interval of this effect (g = 0.2).
 We expected to include 20-50 samples for comparison studies and 20-50 samples for experimental studies.
 We expected the average sample size per study to be 80-200 because earlier studies tend to have smaller sample sizes (under 100, e.g., Gilovich & Medvec, 1994) but the more recent well-powered studies (sample of over 300 participants, e.g., Feldman, 2020) may boost up the average sample size.
 We expected heterogeneity to be high, due to some opposite direction findings within the literature.
 We conducted a priori-power calculation based on the lower confidence intervals and lower limits of our estimates above (k = 20, sample size = 80, g = 0.2) with code developed by Vembye et al. (2022) for multi-level meta-analyses.
 The expected estimated power is 76.3% given the above estimations.
 We expect statistical power for both comparison studies and experimental studies (assuming the effect sizes of comparison studies and experimental studies are both 0.2 and above, with 20 or more samples for both types of studies) to be adequate.
 We note that such estimations are conservative, and the power is likely higher.
 For example, the statistical power would be >99.9% if we assume k = 35, sample size = 140, g = 0.5, a more optimistic estimation.

-We planned to focus our reporting of moderator analyses on multivariate three-level model, yet we will also conduct fixed-effects two-level model and MetaForest.
+We planned to focus our reporting of moderator analyses on three-level model, yet we will also conduct fixed-effects two-level model analyses and MetaForest analyses.

 Results